History of the Wenatchee/Quincy Highway

 When was Wenatchee Valley to Quincy Highway first built?

-Washington State government took over existing county roads along the route of the Great Northern Railway - completed in 1893 that connected Everett to Spokane.
+Washington State government took over existing county roads along the route of the Great Northern Railway, which was completed in 1893 and connected Everett to Spokane.

 The Quincy to Wenatchee extension - State Road 10 (SR 10) from 1923 to 1937 - was built in 1915.
 Traffic between the two towns needed assistance by an auto-carrying ferry.